Tudat/tudat/tutorials/tudatFeatures/mathTools/filters.rst

    Here, the inputs are as follows:

       - :literal:`filterSettings`: a pointer to a :class:`ExtendedKalmanFilterSettings` object, described at the end of this section
-      - :literal:`systemFunction`: a function returning the state as a function of time, state and control input; this can be a differential equation if the :literal:`integratorSettings` is set (i.e., if it is not a :literal:`nullptr`)
+      - :literal:`systemFunction`: a function returning the state as a function of time and state vector; this can be a differential equation if the :literal:`integratorSettings` is set (i.e., if it is not a :literal:`nullptr`)
       - :literal:`measurementFunction`: a function returning the measurement as a function of time and state
       - :literal:`stateJacobianFunction`: a function returning the Jacobian of the system w.r.t. the state; its input values can be time and state vector
       - :literal:`stateNoiseJacobianFunction`: a function returning the Jacobian of the system function w.r.t. the system noise; its input values can be time and state vector